 Our assessment: Highly recommended to observe.
 Judging by its size and financial power, Alibaba is likely to soon become crucially relevant for European retail.
 Its B2C arms may still be considerably small in Europe, but should not be underestimated, as AliExpress already dominates the Russian market for years.
 So far though, most sellers on the platform are Chinese.

+Technology and the user experience are two of the most important game changers in digital directions.
 In times of AI, Big Data and Blockchain the whole concept of User Experience (UX) has to be bowled over…and can be brought to a new level, with the following:

 Chatbots: A new (and profitable) standard for websites

 They key for providing good UX in 2018 were Chatbots.
 The AI which interacts with customers increases the likelihood of them staying on a website by 63%.
 The technology may increase sales through increasing conversion and driving cross-sales by recommending suitable products.